skip to content

 • developed the ability to formulate original research questions and produce a well-constructed argument to answer them, in the form of an independent piece of research based on the use of primary and secondary sources; and

-• developed independent archival and library- and internet-based research skills concomitant with successful completion of a Masters-level degree in Chinese Studies.
+• developed independent archival and library- and internet-based research skills concomitant with the successful completion of a Masters-level degree in Chinese Studies.

 Continuing